ascyrax/codedamn_pg/BUGS.md

 major design flaw.
 when a user A logs in from a browser, the jwt is stored in the cookies, when some other user B logs in from the same browser, then B's token replaces A's. now, if A sends a message/request to the server, it will contain B's token, and then server will update B's data when it should have been A.

+closing the ssh closes the process started too. hence i had to use things like, & and disown %1, nohum command &, screen -> command -> ctrlA + ctrlD -> exit